SPEAKERS & PROGRAM

 He began his career at Investec Asset Management as a relationship manager in 2004.
 He then moved on to become a senior stockbroker at Investec for just under four years.

 In 2009, he joined Stanlib as their head of fund research and analysis.
 Prior to taking up his current position, he was a senior portfolio manager at Ashburton Investments, where he worked with high-net-worth clients.

 Principal Officer: Medshield Medical Scheme

-He started his Medical career as a General Practitioner successfully running a Clinical private practice for 13 years.
-He joined the Corporate Sector in August 2005 and currently he is the Principal Officer of Medshield Medical Scheme.
-Medshield Medical Scheme is the ninth biggest Medical of Medical Schemes registered in South Africa.
+He started his medical career as a general practitioner, successfully running a clinical private practice for 13 years.
+He joined the corporate sector in August 2005 and is currently the principal officer of Medshield Medical Scheme.
+Medshield Medical Scheme is the ninth biggest medical scheme registered in South Africa.